junruxiong/IncarnaMind/README.md

 #### 2.1.
 Upload and process your files

-Put all your files into the **/data** directory and run the following command to ingest all the data:
+Put all your files (please name each file correctly to maximize the performance) into the **/data** directory and run the following command to ingest all data:

 ```shell
 python docs2db.py